lijumjose/VIPMP/src/pages/docs/recommendations/index.md

 - Use `churn.probability: HIGH` to trigger proactive retention workflows such as early renewal outreach or customer success engagement.
 - Use `seatExpansion.probability: HIGH` along with `predictedAddonSize` to prioritize expansion conversations with appropriate sizing context.
 - The `reasons` array provides transparency into what signals drive the rating.
-Use this information to tailor messaging, for example, by highlighting low deployment ratios to a customer with high churn risk.
-- Propensity ratings and reasons are advisory signals, not guarantees of customer behavior.
+Reason codes indicate the primary drivers of the signal.
+However, a customer with a high churn risk may still have reason codes that appear healthy because some predictive factors are not exposed.
+This behavior is expected and is not a cause for concern.

 ## Overlay recommendations